angarsky/diveintopython/learn/date.md

 To parse a date from a string in Python, you can use the `datetime.strptime()` function from the `datetime` module.
 The `strptime()` function allows you to parse a string representing a date and time according to a specified format.

-Here's an example of parsing a date from a string:
+Here's an example of how to create a date from a string in Python:

 ```python
 from datetime import datetime